AztecProtocol/aztec-v1-specification/README.md

 ### `bytes32 confidentialTotalMinted`

-This variable is the keccak256 hash of an AZTEC UXTO note that defines the total amount of value that a note registry has directly minted.
+This variable is the keccak256 hash of an AZTEC UTXO note that defines the total amount of value that a note registry has directly minted.

-When a note registry is created, this note is set to be an AZTEC UXTO note that has a value of `0` and a viewing key of `1`.
+When a note registry is created, this note is set to be an AZTEC UTXO note that has a value of `0` and a viewing key of `1`.

 ### `bytes32 confidentialTotalBurned`

-This variable is the kecckak256 hash of an AZTEC UXTO note that defines the total amount of value that a note registry has directly burned.
+This variable is the kecckak256 hash of an AZTEC UTXO note that defines the total amount of value that a note registry has directly burned.

-When a note registry is created, this note is set to be an AZTEC UXTO note that has a value of `0` and a viewing key of `1`.
+When a note registry is created, this note is set to be an AZTEC UTXO note that has a value of `0` and a viewing key of `1`.

 ### `uint256 scalingFactor`